vespene-io/_old_vespene/docs/source/importing.rst

 With the "organizations" feature, Vespene can automatically pull in repository definitions from all of your GitHub (or in the future, other...) organizations.
 You can keep your build scripts 100% in source control, but still use the full power of Vespene templating and variables and snippets within them.

 Right now, this only works for GitHub organizations (including GitHub enterprise), and this feature will likely be expanded over time to support different source control vendors (such as GitLab) and more configuration flexibility.
+Most of the code is generic, and small plugins deal with APIs to the particular repo indexes.

 UI Configuration
 ----------------